excubitrix/42cursus/get_next_line/README.md

 # :large_orange_diamond: get_next_line &ensp; ![42Project Score](https://badge42.herokuapp.com/api/project/floogman/get_next_line)

-The aim of this project is to learn about static variables by coding a getline-esque function that returns a line ending with a newline, read from a file descriptor.
+The aim of this project is to code a getline-esque function that returns a line ending with a newline, read from a file descriptor.

 ## :small_orange_diamond: Instructions